andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"Or how well disposed would you have to become to yourself and to life to long for nothing more fervently than for this ultimate eternal confirmation and seal? \[...\] Of course you can choose anything you want, to raise children or get married, but don’t pretend to do it because these things have some sort of intrinsic value — they don’t.
+Do it solely because you chose them and are willing to own up to them.
+In the story of our lives, these choices are ours and ours alone, and this is what gives things, all things, value.
+Only when one realizes this is he or she prepared to face the eternal recurrence, the entire cycle, without the risk of being crushed.
+Only then is one able to say with Yeats, '[A]nd yet again,' and truly mean it \[...\] Perhaps the hardest part of the eternal return is to own up to the tortures that we create for ourselves and those we create for others.
+Owning up: to recollect, to regret, to be responsible, ultimately to forgive and love." — [John J. Kaag](https://www.brainpickings.org/2018/12/19/hiking-with-nietzsche-john-kaag-eternal-return/)

+---

 "What is common we must do.
 Though the word is both common and universal,
 we live as if we possessed a private intelligence. — Herakleitos